Practice Nurse Incentive Program (PNIP)

 Any practice participating in the PIP can consent to Human Services using its practice information, including its Standardised Whole Patient Equivalent (SWPE) for the purposes of the PNIP.

 GPs at the practice also need to give consent for Human Services to use their MBS billing data or service data for the PNIP calculations.
 Human Services cannot use information supplied for the PIP for the purposes of the PNIP without your consent.
 This is inline with Human Services’ obligations under Section 14, Information Privacy Principles of the Privacy Act 1988 (the Act), specifically Principle 2— Solicitation of personal information from the individual concerned (IPP2) and Principle 10—Limits on use of personal information (IPP10).

-In accordance with IPP2, the original privacy note on the PIP and GPII application form [PDF, 710Kb] is:
+In accordance with IPP2, the original privacy note on the Practice Incentives Program application (IP001) form [PDF, 537Kb] (formally form 2745) is:

-The information on this form will be used to assess the practice's eligibility to receive payments under the PIP and/or the GPII and is required by Medicare Australia to perform functions under service arrangements made under the Medicare Australia Act 1973.
-Information, including personal information, provided on this form may be disclosed to the Department of Health and Ageing, other relevant agencies or as authorised or required by law.
+The information on this form will be used to assess the practice's eligibility to receive payments under the PIP and/or the GPII and is required by Medicare to perform functions under service arrangements made under the Medicare Australia Act 1973.
+Information, including personal information, provided on this form may be disclosed to the Department of Health, other relevant agencies or as authorised or required by law.